MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/FacilityItemProduction.md

 description: Entity used to record the production quantity of an item in a facility for a specified period.
 author: cdm-publisher
 ms.service: common-data-model
-ms.reviewer: deonhe
+ms.reviewer: anbichse
 ms.topic: article
 ms.date: 10/31/2023
-ms.author: cdmditeam
+ms.author: anbichse
 ---

-# Facility item production in Sustainability(FacilityItemProduction)
+# Facility item production in Sustainability (FacilityItemProduction)

 Entity used to record the production quantity of an item in a facility for a specified period\.